 - The introduction reels in the readers.
 Makes the first line catchy.
 Be specific from line one and show your enthusiasm of studying the particular subject.
 You should talk about the recent inspiration for particular subjects.
 It is also an opportunity for you to write about yourself explaining your motivation and understanding of the prospective course.

 - The body should mention your goals or future career goals, previous studies, and work experience.
-It needs to explain your reason for choosing this particular university to pursue the programme and you should also connect your previous study, qualification and relevant experience with the prospective course and clearly demonstrate how the prospective course may develop your deepest understanding, skills and knowledge as a part of your long-term career.
+It needs to explain your reason for choosing this particular university to pursue the program and you should also connect your previous study, qualification, and relevant experience with the prospective course and clearly demonstrate how the prospective course may develop your deepest understanding, skills, and knowledge as a part of your long-term career.
 You should share your interests and hobbies as well.

 - The conclusion is your closing statement that summarises everything and focuses on your desire and dreams to study at the UK university and tells them why they should accept you.
-You should connect the conclusion with the introduction and re-emphasise on the key points to take the particular course.
-Your entire writing should be realistic and connected to the past, present and long term future explaining all the steps that you are planning to cross.
+You should connect the conclusion with the introduction and re-emphasize the key points to take the particular course.
+Your entire writing should be realistic and connected to the past, present, and long-term future explaining all the steps that you are planning to cross.

 9 Tips to Write the Perfect Statement of Purpose